TheGrimSilence/I11n-DI/README.md

 services.set(ILifecycleMainService, new SyncDescriptor(LifecycleMainService));

-// We instantiate I11n-DI and pass our services, and set it to strict. const instantiationService = new InstantiationService(services, true);
+// We instantiate I11n-DI and pass our services, and set it to strict.
+// Use the interface to immediately become type safe, and your IDE will tell you
+// about the `startup()` when creating your instance below. const instantiationService: IInstantiationService = new InstantiationService(services, true);
 // Here we create our CodeApplication, and pass any args it requires other than services.
 // I11n-DI will take care of the services for us. instantiationService.createInstance(CodeApplication, ...).startup();